femsworld/data-engineer-take-home/DESIGN.md

 **Backfill Strategy**
 To rebuild historical data correctly, the pipeline is designed to be re-runnable.
 By clearing the audicin_lakehouse.db and running process.py, the system performs a full backfill from the raw files, reapplying the deduplication and bot-filtering logic to ensure historical accuracy.

+**Marketing Attribution & CAC**

+-`Grain`: Marketing spend is provided at a daily/channel grain.
+Since the event data lacks specific attribution tags (UTMs), the pipeline attributes signups to channels based on the **event_date**.

+-`Integrity`: I used a ***Subquery + NULLIF*** pattern to calculate CAC.
+This ensures that if a channel has spend but **zero signups** for a given day, the CAC is returned as NULL (undefined) rather than a mathematically incorrect zero or an inflated total spend.

+### 5. Testing Strategy
+I implemented a suite of Pytest units to validate the pipeline's resilience against the "traps" mentioned in the requirements:

+-`Type Safety`: Validated that the "ten" string is correctly quarantined.

+-`Format Flexibility`: Verified that multiple ISO timestamp formats are normalized to a single standard.

+-`Edge Cases`: Included tests for division-by-zero scenarios (channels with spend but no signups) to ensure pipeline stability.

+-`State Verification`: Ensured that bot filtering and refund logic correctly adjust the final KPI outputs.

 **How to Run**
 ````bash